 The flip side of this is phonetics, or things related to speech.
 Human speech is made in the larynx, which holds our vocal cords.
 We use our larynx, together with airflow from our lungs and the manipulation of our mouths, to produce all (spoken) languages.
 Even if we compare this with the way that fellow semi-intelligent mammals make noise, the contrasts are stark.
 For instance, dolphins communicate through phonic lips in their nasal passages.
 They have considerable control over these noises and they use different pitches to convey meaning to their complex social groups — yet we know almost nothing of what they’re communicating about.
 Not only have we not cracked the code on their language, but we have to use computers to replicate their sounds because humans are incapable of “speaking dolphin.”

 Now imagine how these differences might become even starker with life from a completely different planet.
-It’s unlikely that they would produce sounds the way humans do, making it even more unlikely that we could replicate their language and speak it with them.
+It’s unlikely that alien communication would involve the same sounds that human communication does, making it even more unlikely that we could replicate their language and speak it with them.